|Frequently Asked Questions.|

 An entry is most likely to succeed where there is a committed teacher to act as what we call the Liaison Teacher.

 It would be highly unusual for a team to have no Liaison Teacher, or even no teacher involvement at all.
-If no adult will take on the role then an entry only really stands a chance of happening where a sixth-form student has taken it on.
-A Support Assistant or Technician may get involved in place of a Liaison Teacher.
+If no teacher will take on the role then an entry only really stands a chance of getting to the chosen event where a sixth-form student, Support Assistant or Technician takes on the role of Liaison Teacher.

-"Success" here, for new teams, means getting and keeping your team members together all the way through from the initial call for participants through to arriving and performing at an Event.
+"Success" here, for new teams, means getting and keeping your team members together all the way through from your initial call for participants through to arriving and performing at an Event.

-If you can't think of what such a willing teacher might look like, they might be the ones who (used to ?) put on an annual school pantomime at Christmas, or a school musical, or they run Talent Nights or they might have no experience of school shows at all but they do dance - maybe dance aerobics - in PE, or perhaps they're straight on to the floor at the school prom.
+If you can't think of what such a willing teacher might look like, they might be the ones who (used to ?) put on an annual school pantomime at Christmas, or a school musical, or they run Talent nights, Fashion Show nights, Karaoke nights, or they might have no experience of any sort of school show at all but they do dance - maybe dance aerobics - in PE, or perhaps they're the ones straight on to the dance area at the school prom :)

-You might also like to get support from your PSHE teachers as being a part of Rock Challenge® has been shown to have real benefits regarding health, school attendance, and reduction in substance use or abuse.
-We encourage students to make certain commitments in these areas through participation.
+You might also like to get support from your PSHE teachers, as being a part of Rock Challenge® has been shown to have real benefits regarding health, school attendance, and reduction in substance use or abuse.
+We encourage students to make certain commitments in these areas, and we know that some schools do impose conditions on participants that they must adhere to (in the areas of attendance, behaviour, completion of homework etc): this succeeds because the young people involved in the team have a real commitment to staying in the team and getting to their event day.

 The fee for participation in Rock Challenge® is £7 per performer and student backstage crew member.
-There is also a separate £100 fee for schools entering events from a local authority area that does not contribute to the event costs.
+There is also a separate £140 fee for schools entering events from an area where their local authority does not contribute to the event costs.

-The team contribution is taken as a donation to the charity behind Rock Challenge® (the Be Your Best Foundation) otherwise it would be unable to continue to operate in the UK.
+The team contribution is taken as a donation to the charity behind Rock Challenge® (the Be Your Best Foundation), without whose support it would be unable to continue to operate in the UK.
 The amount raised from ticket and merchandise sales together with the amount raised from sponsors is no longer sufficient to cover the hire of venues and equipment and the costs of insurance.

 |TICKETS TO SEE THE SHOWS|

 Schools and colleges will know how many tickets are in their initial allocation about 12 weeks before their event.
-Schools are given a window of approximately four weeks to book their tickets.
+Schools are given a window of approximately four weeks in which to book their tickets.

 After the cut-off date, all tickets not booked by schools go on first-come, first-served public sale to any parents who missed out or any schools who need additional tickets or the public in general.

 Rock Challenge® has become so popular that venues often sell out completely - so ring the Box Office as soon as you can.
-(You'll find the phone number against the venue name on the "Tour Dates" page of the website :)
+(You'll find the phone number by hovering over the venue name on the "Tour Dates" page of the website :)